 - Goal 1: Demonstrate a commitment to service and leadership in the institution, the community, and the profession.

-- Goal 3: Efficiently develop competent career-focused physical therapists through innovative academic and clinical learning experiences.
+- Goal 3: Efficiently develop competent career-focused physical therapists through engaging and effective academic and clinical learning experiences.

-- Goal 2: Integrate innovative teaching strategies and technologies that support the program’s mission, enhance student learning, and optimize outcomes.
+- Goal 5: Integrate engaging and effective teaching strategies and technologies that support the program’s mission, enhance student learning, and optimize outcomes.

-- Goal 3: The Collective faculty demonstrate commitment to excellence in teaching, scholarship and clinical practice.
+- Goal 6: The collective faculty demonstrate commitment to excellence in teaching, scholarship, and clinical practice.